103 Colmore Row: Original building

-There were numerous interesting features, including the original aluminium-cast banking hall doors, created and made by Henry Haig (1930 – 6 December 2007), who was an English abstract artist, painter and sculptor but notable predominantly for his stained glass work, which consisted of an abstract triangle design based on the NatWest logo and were painted to resemble bronze.
+There were numerous features of note, including the original aluminium-cast banking hall doors, created and made by Henry Haig (1930 – 6 December 2007), who was an English abstract artist, painter and sculptor, notable predominantly for his stained glass work.
+The doors consisted of an abstract triangle design based on the NatWest logo and were painted to resemble bronze.
 The banking hall itself had a coffered ceiling of plasterboard covered in gold leaf and Travertine marble floors and skirtings.
 The exterior was covered in abstract plaster murals and bronze matt ceramic tiles.
 The lift shaft and two ventilation towers were constructed using brick.
 The structure was constructed of precast concrete with waffle concrete floor slabs.
 There were four plant floors at the top of the tower and 100 car park spaces in a basement car park that became disused upon the discovery of asbestos.
 The office block was accessed via a stainless steel surround doorway on Newhall Street, where the land began to drop, exposing the ventilation grills for the basement.
 The entrance here appeared to be of a later date to the rest of the building.
 The office block had a service core at the centre of each floor, consisting of a large service duct, lavatories, four lift shafts and staircase.
 The lifts had stainless steel doors and the lift lobby had Travertine panelling on the walls.
 There was a kitchen on the twentieth floor which retained its original green panels and equipment, such as the dumbwaiter.
 The NatWest logo was originally attached to the west side of the building, although it was later removed leaving only the bracketing.
 It is believed that considerable efforts were made to reduce the cost of the tower's construction, which took place during a time when rising oil prices ended the development boom of the 1960s making an increasingly hostile economic climate.
 Examples of cost-cutting measures employed during the construction of the building include the use of plasterboard to mimic concrete on the banking hall's ceiling and the use of an alternative metal to bronze for the banking hall doors.

-The building formed a prominent point on the Birmingham skyline until its demolition.
+The building was a prominent feature on the Birmingham skyline until its demolition.
 It was also one of the most modern buildings and the tallest structure in the Colmore Row and Environs Conservation Area, and became a frequent perching point for the city centre's peregrine falcons.
 Architectural critic Andy Foster described the building as being "the most important Brutalist commercial building in the city, disastrous in context but with its own tremendous integrity."